 Back to top

 Standards, Curriculum: Complementary But Not the Same

-The Iowa Academic Standards set expectations for students to learn within a local curriculum.
+The Iowa Academic Standards set high-level expectations for students to learn within a district or school curriculum.
 These standards describe the content, skills, and concepts that students should learn, but they do not prescribe particular curriculum such as lessons, instructional materials, teaching techniques, or activities.
-The local curriculum describes how educators will teach students the standards.
-Decisions about curriculum and instruction are made locally by individual school districts, leadership, and teachers.
+The district or school curriculum should describe how educators will teach students the standards.
+Decisions about curriculum and instruction are made locally by individual school districts, school leadership, and teachers.
 The Iowa Department of Education does not mandate the curriculum used within a local district or school.

+Back to top